Exercise 09 - Topology optimization for continua¶

 def bisection(f, a, b, max_iter=50, tol=1e-12):

-# Bisection method always finds a root, even with highly non-linear grad
+# Bisection method always finds a root, if the bracket [a, b] contains a

 i = 0